 Making a More Competitive Downtown Challenge Grant Application

 Downtown Challenge grants are competitive.
 It is expected that the number of applicants will exceed the available funds.
+We encourage applicants to contact the ORA in advance of submitting an application.
 Therefore, priority for funding is made on the criterion below.

 The Outdoor Seating Area in the application should ideally: